Pension: Fourth Pillar

+Pension systems by country

 History

 In the classical world, Romans offered veteran legionnaires (centurions) military pensions, typically in the form of a land grant or a special, often semi-public, appointment.
 Augustus Caesar (63 BC–AD 14) introduced one of the first recognisable pension schemes in history with his military treasury.
 In 13 BC Augustus created a pension plan in which retired soldiers were to receive a pension (of minimum 3,000 denarii in a lump sum, which at the time represented around 13 times a legionnaires' annual salary) after 16 years of service in a legion and four years in the military reserves.
 The retiring soldiers were in the beginning paid from general revenues and later from a special fund (aeririum militare) established by Augustus in 5 or 6 AD.
 This was in an attempt to quell a rebellion within the Roman Empire which was facing militaristic turmoil at the time.

 Widows' funds were among the first pension type arrangement to appear.
 For example, Duke Ernest the Pious of Gotha in Germany founded a widows' fund for clergy in 1645 and another for teachers in 1662.
 "Various schemes of provision for ministers' widows were then established throughout Europe at about the start of the eighteenth century, some based on a single premium others based on yearly premiums to be distributed as benefits in the same year."

 Modern forms of pension systems were first introduced in the late 19th century.
 Germany was the first country to introduce a universal pension program for employees.